purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/statistical-significance.md

 ## Understanding Statistical Significance

 Statistical significance is a crucial concept in statistical analysis, indicating whether the results of a study are likely not due to chance.
-It's important to note that a statistically significant result may not always be a large or practically important effect.
+However, a statistically significant result may not always be a large or practically important effect.

 ### Key Concepts

 - **P-Value**: This is a probability measure used to determine if a study's result is statistically significant.
-It helps in assessing the strength of the evidence against the null hypothesis.
+It helps assess the strength of the evidence against the null hypothesis.

-- **Null Hypothesis**: The null hypothesis typically represents a standard or default position.
-It's a hypothesis that there is no effect or no difference.
-In your study, for instance, the null hypothesis is that there is no difference between male and female brains.
+- **Null Hypothesis**: The null hypothesis typically represents a standard or default position, suggesting there is no effect or no difference.

-- **Statistical vs. Practical Significance**: A result can be statistically significant (unlikely to occur by chance) but may not be large enough to be of practical significance.
+- **Statistical vs. Practical Significance**: A result can be statistically significant but may not be large enough to be of practical significance.

+### Common Misconceptions

+- **Misinterpretation of P-Value**: A low p-value does not prove that the null hypothesis is false; it merely suggests that the data is unlikely under the null hypothesis.

+- **Effect Size**: A p-value does not measure the size or importance of an effect.

+## Example: Understanding P-Values

+Imagine a study testing whether a new drug is more effective than an existing one.
+The p-value calculated from the study data is 0.03.
+This means that there is a 3% chance of observing a difference as large or larger than what was observed if there were no true difference between the drugs (null hypothesis).
+Since this p-value is less than the typical threshold of 0.05, the result is considered statistically significant.

 ## Determining Statistical Significance

-To ascertain if your results are statistically significant, you need to follow certain steps:
+To ascertain if your results are statistically significant, follow these steps:

-1. **Set a Confidence Level**: Usually, the threshold for statistical significance is set at a 95% confidence level.
-This means there's a 5% chance that the observed effect is due to random variation.
+1. **Set a Confidence Level**: Commonly, a 95% confidence level is used, implying a 5% chance that the observed effect is due to random variation.

 2. **Calculate P-Value**: Compute the p-value for your experiment's results.
-The p-value indicates the probability of observing your results (or more extreme) assuming the null hypothesis is true.

 3. **Compare P-Value and Confidence Level**:
    - If the p-value is less than the set confidence level (e.g., 0.05 for a 95% confidence level), the result is considered statistically significant.
-   - This suggests that the observed effect is unlikely to have occurred by chance alone, and there may be a real difference or effect.

 ## Conclusion

 In conclusion, statistical significance helps in understanding whether an observed effect in research is likely genuine or a result of random chance.
-It's essential to interpret these results carefully, considering both the statistical significance and the practical importance of the findings.
+It is crucial to interpret these results carefully, considering both the statistical significance and the practical importance of the findings.
+In contexts like psychology, medicine, or economics, applying these concepts correctly is paramount to drawing valid conclusions.